Mareeba Shepard Avocados

 • Shepard avocados are a green-skinned variety, which do not change colour once ripe.

-• To select a ripe avocado, gently squeeze the fruit in the palm of your hand.
-A ripe Shepard will yield slightly to your touch.
+• A ripe Shepard will yield slightly to your touch.
 Store ripe Shepards in the fridge - better still, eat them straight away!

 • Fruit for later use should be firm to touch and stored at room temperature until ripe and ready to eat.